 The comprehensive school safety plan shall establish a procedure to allow a public agency, including the American Red Cross, to use school buildings, grounds, and equipment for mass care and welfare shelters during disasters or other emergencies affecting the public health and welfare.
-The school district or county office of education shall cooperate with the public agency in furnishing and maintaining the services as the school district or county office of education shall be serviced as the school district or county office of education shall cooperate with the public agency in furnishing and maintaining the services as the school district or county office of education may deem necessary to meet the needs of the community.
+The school district or county office of education shall cooperate with the public agency in furnishing and maintaining the services as the school district or county office of education may deem necessary to meet the needs of the community.

-Lomita Park School EMERGENCY RESPONSE POLICIES
+Spring Valley School EMERGENCY RESPONSE POLICIES